Fatal Influence: NXT (2024–2026)

 Over the next few months, there were signs of dissension within Fatal Influence, particularly between Henley and Jayne.
-On the May 27 episode of NXT, Jayne defeated Stephanie Vaquer to win the NXT Women's Championship.
+On the May 27 episode of NXT, Jayne defeated Stephanie Vaquer to win the NXT Women's Championship, with Henley's assistance, and resolving any tension between both women.
 On July 20 at Slammiversary, Jayne defeated Total Nonstop Action Wrestling's (TNA) Masha Slamovich in a Winner Takes All match to retain her NXT Women's Championship and also become the new TNA Knockouts World Champion, becoming a double champion and the first wrestler and the first woman to hold championships in both WWE and TNA simultaneously.
 At NXT Heatwave on August 24, Jayne lost the TNA Knockouts World Championship to Ash by Elegance in a triple threat match also involving Slamovich, whom Ash pinned, after interference from The Elegance Brand, ending her reign at 35 days.
-Following this, Nyx was singled out by Jayne as the weakest member of the stable, as Fatal Influence would go on a losing streak.
+Following this, Nyx was singled out by Jayne as the weakest member of the stable, as Fatal Influence would go on a losing streak, Henley & Jayne would blame her for every loss including Heatwave.
 On the September 23 episode of NXT, Nyx was found attacked backstage.
 This led to her expulsion from Fatal Influence after she was abandoned by Henley and Jayne.
-A day later, Nyx announced that she will not sign a new WWE contract due to injuries suffered during her time there and being unhappy with the new contract offered.
+A day later, Nyx announced that she would not sign a new WWE contract due to injuries suffered during her time there and being unhappy with the new contract offered.
 At NXT No Mercy on September 27, Jayne successfully defended the NXT Women's Championship from Lola Vice after assistance from a hooded individual later revealed to be Lainey Reid, who was listed as injured and did not compete in her match against Sol Ruca for Women's Speed Championship at the event.
-Reid also revealed she attacked Nyx believing her to be dead weight to the group.
+Reid also revealed she attacked Nyx, believing her to be dead weight to the group.
 On the October 14 episode of NXT, Reid officially joined the group.
 At NXT Halloween Havoc on October 25, Jayne lost the NXT Women's Championship to Tatum Paxley, ending her reign at 151 days.

 On the November 4 episode of NXT, the new trio defeated Lola Vice and The Culling's Izzi Dame and Paxley in a six-woman tag team match in their first match as a team.

-At Gold Rush, Jayne regained the title against Paxley after Dame attacked Paxley.